skydread1/flybot.sg/docs/lasagna-stack/fun-map.md

 # Fun-Map Rational

-This report aims at introducing the Lasagna stack library [fun-map](https://github.com/robertluo/fun-map).
+The Lasagna stack library [fun-map](https://github.com/robertluo/fun-map) by [@robertluo](https://github.com/robertluo).
 Fun-Map blurs the line between identity, state and function.
 As a results, it is a very convenient tool to define `system` in your applications by providing an elegant way to perform associative dependency injections.

 ## 🔸 Goal